makaroni4/lingo-letter/README.md

 ## How it works?

 Lingo Letter draws inspiration from the [TELC B1 German Exam](https://www.telc.net/sprachpruefungen/deutsch/zertifikat-deutsch-telc-deutsch-b1).
-In the TELC exam, one of the tasks is to compose a response to a given email within 30 minutes.
-Essentially, Lingo Letter serves as a simulator for TELC email assignments.
+In the TELC exam, one of the tasks is to compose a response to a given letter within 30 minutes.
+Essentially, Lingo Letter serves as a simulator for TELC letter assignments.

 Currently, Lingo Letter supports the following languages: